 Many people already play electronic drums , some say its one of the most sold instruments at the moment.
-I don’t have any numbers but compared to the 1990’ies or even to 2000 to 2010 the use has gone up radically: I see electronic drum pads on stage minimum on half the gigs I go to and so many drummers I know play this neighbour-friendly alternative to acoustic drums at home as well.
+I don’t have any numbers but compared to the 90’s the use has gone up radically.
+I see electronic drum pads on stage minimum on half the gigs I go to.
+So many drummers I know play this neighbour-friendly alternative to acoustic drums at home as well.
 So even without knowing the statistics here it is fair to say that e-drumming is on the rise.

-BUT – mastering this ‘new’ instrument called eDrums needs some understanding of the terms and technology being used here.
+BUT – mastering this ‘new’ instrument eDrums needs some understanding of the terms and technology being used here.
 You can compare this to being able to tune your acoustic drum heads.
-Yes it will make a noise when you hit it anyways but how do you make it sound like you want it to?
-This is what this book is about: Filling the gap of knowledge about this instrument eDrums plus giving you ideas how to use it to a wider potencial.
+Yes it will make a sound but how do you make it sound like you want it to?
+This is what this book is about.
+Filling the gap of knowledge about this instrument eDrums.

 This is different with “The Art of eDrumming”, which reading feels more like a friend is telling you something he/she is excited about and wanting to show you what more you can do with it.

-Yes, for me as someone who is performing, teaching and programming with eDrums/hybrid drums for quite a while now, this book didn’t gave me that much new things I didn’t knew about – BUT I never got a sum up of the things, terms, technical and creative approaches about eDrumming (with and without Ableton Live) in one clear structure.
+Yes, for me as someone who is performing, teaching and programming with eDrums and hybrid drums for quite a while now, this book didn’t gave me that much new things I didn’t knew about.
+BUT I never got a sum up of the terms, technical and creative approaches about eDrumming in one clear structure.

 The point I’m trying to make here: this book is a great resource for educators and instructors.
 (If you are teaching drums: you/your facility should have a copy!)